mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 name:     AWESOME Awesomeness<br>
 text:     Summon 2 AWESOME Wraithlings nearby your General.
 All your other Wraithlings become AWESOME as well.<br>
-          And Summon a 4⚔️/4❤️ Fiend on every unoccupied allied Shadow Creep tile.
+          And Summon a 4⚔️/4❤️ Fiend on every unoccupied allied Shadow Creep.

 name:     Abomination<br>
 text: